vectorgrp/sil-kit/docs/api/api.rst

 =======
-VIB API
+!!!
+API
 =======
 .. |Participant| replace:: :doc:`Participant<participant>`
 .. |header| replace:: :doc:`header<header>`

 This document describes the user available programming interfaces of the Vector Integration Bus (VIB).
 If you are not yet familiar with the VIB, have a look at the :doc:`Quick Start<../usage/quickstart>`.

+!!!
 VIB Entry Point and API Organization
 ------------------------------------

 The Participant constitutes the main entry point into the Integration Bus API.